Notification of trips, walks or short breaks arranged for Probus Club members

 General point.
 Members should be reminded that it is their personal responsibility to decide on the level of their capability and whether they should participate in each club activity as described in the risk assessment.

 Venue: Crown Manor House Hotel, Lyndhurst High Street:

 Monday morning games, once a month from March to October.
 All are stableford competitions using full handicaps, and are priced at £25.00 including lunch.
-This year, as last, we are encouraging beginners to take up the game and will offer coaching sessions.
+Beginners are encouraged to take up the game and will be offered coaching sessions.

 0815 for 0844 Tee-off: